-Over the next two days, you’ll explore the coast, particularly waterfalls, black sand beaches, and Skaftafell Nature Reserve, all the way to the famous Jökulsárlón glacier lagoon.
+Over the next two days, you’ll explore the coast, particularly waterfalls and black sand beaches, all the way to the famous Jökulsárlón glacier lagoon.
 You have a chance overnight to spend time in the evening looking high above for signs of the Northern Lights, which delight all those who see them.

 For the next big adventure, you’ll make your way to an ice cave near Vatnajökull glacier, the largest glacier in Europe.
 There is extremely limited availability to see these rare, naturally occurring structures, so book your place now to ensure that you will be able to see it this year.

 Each season, as the weather cools, specialists begin to explore the area around the glacier, searching for ice caves large enough and safe enough to explore inside.
 Each one is unique, filled with rock structures painted with frost, sheets of transparent ice the colour of a tropical sea, and ice sculptures in strange and fascinating shapes.
 The weather may warm suddenly at any time, in which case melting begins, and it is gone forever.

 Throughout your adventure, you will stay at the best available accommodation which gives you added comfort at the end of each incredible day.

 Don’t miss your chance to explore the heart of the glacier!
 Check availability by choosing a date.